io-gui/io/readme.md

 Define default style inside `style()` getter.
 Note that the CSS selectors have to be prefixed with `:host` in order to prevent style leakage.
-Template handler `html` is optional and it is here only to trigger correct syntax highlighting in code editors.
+Template literal handler `html` is optional and it is there only to trigger correct syntax highlighting.

 ```javascript
 static get style() {